top of page

 GENERALITIES

-When for any reason it is no longer possible to replace the patient's teeth with a permanently fixed solution, and therefore there are no suitable teeth available to build a bridge and / or there is a shortage of bone to resort to implantology, there is no another option than the so-called removable prosthesis.
+When (for any reason) it is no longer possible to replace the patient's teeth with a fixed solution, since there are no suitable teeth available to build a bridge and / or the bone is not enough to insert implants, there is no another option than the so-called mobile (removable) prosthesis.

-The mobile prosthesis in general is defined as such because it is possible (in fact) to insert and remove it from the patient's mouth.
-Of whatever type it is, it has a general characteristic: at least part of the teeth it replaces must rest on the gum.
+The mobile prosthesis is defined as such because it is possible to insert and remove it from the patient's mouth.
+Regardless of the kind, it has a general characteristic: at least part of the teeth it replaces have to rest on the gum.

-This fact is obviously a biological compromise because the gum is not structured to directly support the chewing load, and it is also the reason why the removable prosthesis is usually considerably more problematic than the fixed one, both in terms of comfort and management by the dentist.
+This fact is obviously a biological compromise because the gum is not structured to directly support the chewing load, and it's also the reason why such prosthesis is usually more problematic than the fixed one, both in terms of comfort for the patient and of management for the dentist.

 PARTIAL PROSTHESIS

-This type of mobile prosthesis presupposes the persistence in the patient's mouth of a sufficient number of natural teeth to allow the mobile part to be anchored.
-The number and position of these teeth may vary, but in the design of the prosthesis there must be a correct mechanical balance between the abutment teeth and the added part.
-Often, to offer more support to the mobile part, it is necessary to cover the residual teeth with fixed prostheses, sometimes even joining more than one with a bridge.
-In this case, the partial prosthesis takes the name of Combined.
+This type of mobile prosthesis needs the persistence of a sufficient number of natural teeth in the patient's mouth so as to anchor the mobile part.
+The number and position of these teeth may vary, but designing the prosthesis there has to be a correct mechanical balance between the pillar teeth and the added parts.
+Often, it is necessary to cover the residual teeth with fixed prostheses in order to offer more support to the mobile part, sometimes even joining more than one tooth with a bridge.
+In this case, the partial prosthesis is called Combined.

 A removable prosthesis consists of various parts that must be perfectly matched to achieve the result.

-Saddle - This term indicates the most delicate part of the prosthesis, that is, the one that comes into direct contact with the surface of the gum.
-Although some recent material innovations have been introduced, the vast majority of saddles are made of acrylic resin, a pink colored plastic.
+Saddle - This term indicates the most delicate part of the prosthesis, the one that comes into direct contact with the surface of the gum.
+Although some recent material innovations have been introduced, the vast majority of saddles are built out of acrylic resin, a pink colored plastic.

-Above it there are also resin teeth that perform the chewing function.
-More rare is the use of ceramic teeth fixed on the saddle.
+On top of it, resin teeth are placed, performing the chewing function.
+More rare is the use of ceramic teeth.

-Connector or Bar - This component of the mobile prosthesis has the function of connecting the right side with the left.
-It can be made of acrylic resin or it can be a metal element, such as in the so-called skeletonized prosthesis (also called simply "skeletonized").
+Connector or Bar - This component of the mobile prosthesis has the function of connecting the right side with the left one.
+It can be made of acrylic resin or (more often) it may be a metal band.

-This part of the prosthesis is unfortunately always necessary for balancing issues of the artifact.
-While there are prostheses that can occupy only one side of the mouth, these are rather complicated to build, so the preferred solution is to anchor the teeth on one side with a connector on the opposite side.
+This part of the prosthesis is unfortunately always necessary because balancing issues.
+There are prostheses that may occupy only one side of the mouth, but these are rather complicated to build, so the preferred solution is to anchor the teeth on one side with a reciprocating connector on the opposite side of the mouth.

-Hook - The hook is the most common fastening system of the removable prosthesis on natural teeth.
-In practice, it consists of a small metal extension that, starting from the saddle or one of the connectors, protrudes towards the external part of the teeth, embracing the external portion of the support tooth.
-When the prosthesis is inserted, the hook theoretically should make a slight friction, after which, the prosthesis is positioned with a click in the provided seat and the hook offers the necessary retention so that it does not move anymore.
+Hook - The hook is the most common fastening element of the removable prosthesis.
+It consists of a small metal extension that, starting from the saddle or one of the connectors, protrudes towards the external part of the tooth, embracing the external portion of it.
+When the prosthesis is inserted, the hook theoretically should make a slight friction on the tooth and then slide into position with a click.

-Naturally, since these are flexible metal structures, with the greater frequency of fitting of the prosthesis, they tend to loosen, and the dentist must periodically tighten them again.
-It is never advisable to attempt this maneuver with improvised means due to the risk of breaking the hook itself.
+Of course, since these are flexible metal structures, given the high frequency of continuous wearing on and off, they tend to loosen, and the dentist has to periodically tighten the hooks again.
+It is never advisable to attempt this maneuver with improvised home tools due to the risk of snapping the hook itself.

 Attachment - As an alternative to the hook, it is possible to use a more aesthetic solution.
 In essence, it is a male / female connector that precisely fits the moving part to a structure based on natural teeth.
 The only way to obtain the fixation is to build one of the two parts of the attachment on one or more teeth: to do this, you usually need a crown or a bridge on which to weld the attachment itself.